TITLE 23: EDUCATION AND CULTURAL RESOURCES

 10) A brief and explicit description of the literacy program purpose and goals.

-11) A statement supported by statistics (e.g., dropout rates, census figures on the education level of the local population, or the number of persons receiving public assistance) and other evidence (statements from local officials, State legislature requests, or community college reports) detailing the need for the literacy program in the particular community or geographic region of the grant applicant.
+11) A statement supported by current, relevant statistics (e.g., dropout rates, census figures on the education level of the local population, or the number of persons receiving public assistance) and other evidence detailing the need for the literacy program in the particular community or geographic region of the applicant.

-12) A statement of the instructional, promotional and training methods to be used by the grant applicant to meet its stated goals and objectives.
+12) A statement of the instructional and recruitment methods to be used to meet its stated goals.